MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="rend"></a> span::rend

-Returns a reverse iterator to a placeholder following the last element in the reversed span, that is, the placeholder before the first element in the unreversed span.
+Returns a reverse iterator to a placeholder following the last element in the reversed span; that is, the placeholder before the first element in the unreversed span.

 ```cpp
 constexpr reverse_iterator rend() const;